Warning to rail passengers as signal boxes reopen after strike

 The rail operator tweeted: “There’ll be significant disruption across the country today, due to the reopening of Network Rail signal boxes at different times throughout the day.
 This follows yesterday’s strike action by Network Rail RMT members, and so services will start later than normal.”

-Some journeys have also been amended and ScotRail has urged passengers to check their journeys before travelling.
+Some services have also been amended and ScotRail has urged passengers to check their journeys before travelling.

 Both sides in the dispute have so far failed to come to an agreement, and Scottish transport minister Jenny Gilruth has called for UK Transport Secretary Grant Shapps to intervene.